Last updated on December 15, 2022

 Draft is the most popular way to play Limited.
 You sit at a table with eight players, each of whom is given three packs.
 Then you open those packs, take a card, and pass your pack face down to the left until no cards are left.
 Repeat this process going to the right for the second pack, and back to the left for the third pack.

 Then every player builds a 40-card deck with the cards they drafted plus any number of basic lands, and everyone plays against other players in either a Swiss or single-elimination tournament for prizes.
-You can practice on MTG Arena or for free on Draftsim.
+You can Quick draft on MTG Arena for as little as 5,000 gold or 750 gems, or for free on Draftsim.

 Standard